 Career Connections:

-Learning to design and fabricate a botanical press using CAD software and a laser cutter opens up a variety of exciting career paths:
+Learning to design and fabricate botanical presses using CAD software and a laser cutter opens up a variety of exciting career paths:

-Environmental Activist: Environmental activists can use botanical presses to preserve plant specimens for educational and advocacy purposes.
+Environmental Activism: Environmental activists can use botanical presses to preserve plant specimens for education and advocacy purposes.
 Understanding how to design and create these tools can help in documenting and promoting the conservation of plant species and ecosystems.

 Botany: Botanists study plants and their environments.
 The ability to design and fabricate custom botanical presses allows them to preserve plant specimens for research and study, aiding in the identification and classification of plant species.

-Biology Educator: Biology educators can use botanical presses as teaching tools to help students learn about plant anatomy and preservation techniques.
-Designing and creating these presses can enhance their curriculum and provide hands-on learning experiences for students.
+Biology Education: Biology educators can use botanical presses as teaching tools to help students learn about plant anatomy and preservation techniques.
+Designing and creating these presses can enhance the curriculum and provide hands-on learning experiences for students.

 These career connections highlight the versatility and applicability of the skills learned in this lesson, showing how they can be valuable in various professional fields.